xxBRAHMOSxx/Task-Manager/README.md

 CORS: Configured to allow cross-origin requests from the frontend.
 Rate Limiting: Limits the number of login attempts to prevent brute-force attacks.

+# Role-Based Access Control (RBAC)

+Role-Based Access Control (RBAC) is implemented to ensure that only authorized users can perform certain actions, enhancing the security and integrity of the application.

+Roles and Permissions
+defined the following roles in this application:

+* Admin: Has the highest level of access, including managing users and their roles, creating and deleting notes, and viewing all user activities.

+* Manager: Can view and edit notes, assign tasks, and manage user activities.
+This role has fewer permissions compared to Admin but more than regular Employee.

+* Employee : Can create, view, and update their notes.
+They have the most restricted access, focusing solely on their tasks and data.

 # ScreenShots